Liability Coverage: Why State Minimums Fall Dangerously Short

 Both MedPay and PIP pay your medical bills after an accident regardless of who caused it — but they differ significantly in scope:

-PIP is required in no-fault states (such as Florida, Michigan, New York, and others), where each driver's own insurer pays for their injuries first regardless of fault.
+PIP is required in no-fault states — including Hawaii, Kansas, Massachusetts, Michigan, Minnesota, New Jersey, New York, North Dakota, and Utah, among others.
+In those states, each driver's own insurer pays for their injuries first, regardless of fault.
 MedPay is optional in most states but can serve as a valuable supplement to your health insurance, covering deductibles and co-pays your health plan won't touch.

 Comprehensive, Collision & Umbrella Coverage